 Francisca is at home on the family farm with her mother when a stranger Charlie comes and pulls a gun on them.
 Francisca’s father returns to find Charlie having hacked the mother up and attacks him.
 Afterwards, Francisca drags Charlie’s still living body to the barn and chains him up where she sews up his wounds.
 She grows up into a young woman but her aging father then dies.
 She kills the still imprisoned Charlie and then sets about finding other companions.

-There’s a version of The Eyes of My Mother that you could imagine turning out like a work of lurid Grand Guignol – think of something like the Joan Crawford psycho-thriller Strait-Jacket (1964).
+You could easily The Eyes of My Mother having turned out like a work of lurid Grand Guignol – think of something like the Joan Crawford psycho-thriller Strait-Jacket (1964).
 Or perhaps the not dissimilar Sick Girl (2007), which seemed determined to push an envelope in terms of sadism and torture on the screen.
 The Eyes of My Mother has many surface plot similarities to both of these.
 The difference that is immediately apparent comes all in the directorial style.
-It is this that makes The Eyes of My Mother so effective; without it we would have just been an average schlock horror film about a disturbed girl with people imprisoned in the barn not too different from any of these others but with what Nicolas Pesce brings to the show, it becomes something hauntingly unique.
+It is this that makes The Eyes of My Mother so effective; without it we would have just been an average schlock horror film about a disturbed girl with people imprisoned in the barn not too different from any of these others.
+However, what Nicolas Pesce brings to the show makes the film into something hauntingly unique.

-Nicolas Pesce next went on to make Piercing (2018) about a meeting between a serial killer and a prostitute.
+Nicolas Pesce next went on to make Piercing (2018) about a meeting between a serial killer and a prostitute, followed by the reboot of The Grudge (2020).

 (Nominee for Best Cinematography at this site’s Best of 2016 Awards).